IZMEHD/ARoMA/README.md

   <img src='https://github.com/IZMEHD/ARoMA/blob/main/imgs/VSConfig1.JPG' width=650 >
 </p>

-At this point make sure the HoloLens 2 is on and conected to the same WiFi as your computer.
+At this point make sure the HoloLens 2 is on and connected to the same WiFi as your computer.
 Click on "Remote Machine".
 Visual Studio should now transfer the program to your HoloLens 2.
 This might take some time.
 After Visual Studio is done the program should start on the HoloLens 2.